fedehub/ExperimentalRoboticsAssignment3/README.md

 ### the img_echo.cpp node 🪢

-Concerning the `manipulation_cpp` node:
+Concerning the `img_echo.cpp` node :

 <p align="center">
 <img src="https://github.com/fedehub/ExperimentalRoboticsAssignment3/blob/main/media/component_diagrams/v1/erl_assignment_3_img_echo_cpp.jpg" width= 500 height=500>
 </p>

-This node is simply devoted to control the Detectibot's manipulator by directly interacting with the MoveIt! framework
+It takes the image from the robot's camera, broadcasts it back and at the same time transmits it on a separate window.

 Node interfaces: